geoserver/geoserver-acl/README.md

 ./mvnw clean install
 ```

+A [Makefile](Makefile) is also provided with useful targets for the CI build:

+* `make lint`: validates source code and `pom.xml` files formatting.
+Used to fail the build if ill-formatted code or project configuration is pushed to github.
+* `make format`: applies source code and `pom.xml` formatters, may modify files.
+Useful to ensure code and project configurations are properly formatted before pushing commits to github.
+* `make package`: builds the projects without installing the maven artifacts to the local maven repository.
+* `make test`: runs unit and integration tests.
+* `make build-image`: builds a Docker image for the [GeoServer ACL application](src/artifacts/api/README.md).
+* `make push-image`: pushes the Docker image to docker hub.

 ## Contributing

 Please read the [contribution guidelines](CONTRIBUTING.md) before contributing pull requests to the GeoServer ACL project.